Dennis' Neighborhood, 59 years later...

 Corner of Elm Street & Mississippi....

 A large church façade (below left) was formerly on this site from 1953 to 1970.
 The façade was rebuilt much smaller after the fires of 1970 - that also destroyed the Elkins' ("The Partridge Family") house and Wilson home ("I Dream of Jeannie", "Father Knows Best") next door.
 The church was also pushed further back in the lot after the rebuild . (see photo bottom of page) Photo from ColumbiaRanch.net

 This view of the Ranch looks northeast, with the church façade lower left.
 Note how it is only finished on one side.
-"The Middle" house is center with two vehicles parked behind it next to the Elkins/Partridge Family house, and the Bewitched house façade lower right.
+"The Middle" house was center with two vehicles parked behind it next to the Elkins/Partridge Family house, and the Bewitched house façade lower right.
 Note that both houses & the church have solid back walls, which is typical.
 That is busy W. Oak Street at the bottom of the photo.
 The Middle house is located where the large church façade sat (from 1953 to 1970) and faced Elm Street.
 The Flying Nun (1967-70) convent sets & the church façade were located where The Middle house was located during the run of that series.

 return to top (photo from BING/Pictometry 2016)